AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 - both names are dereferences and their prefixes are potential aliases; or

-- one name is a dereference whose prefix is an Access attribute reference (or has such such an attribute reference as an operative constituent
+- one name is a dereference whose prefix is an Access attribute reference (or has such an attribute reference as an operative constituent
   - see Ada RM 4.4), and the prefix of the attribute reference and the other name are potential aliases; or